racyan/rachelyang.me/src/index.md

 Rachel Yang (she/her) is an electrical engineer, researcher, writer, and science communicator.

 For research, Rachel works on power electronics, a critical technology that provides power to anything requiring electricity, from smartphones to electric vehicles.
-She works to make power electronics more energy efficient and more energy dense by improving their most limiting components: the magnetic components.
+She works to make power electronics more energy efficient and more energy dense by improving their most limiting parts: the magnetic components.
 By developing better magnetic components, Rachel hopes to help advance technology for a more sustainable society, such as by reducing the energy consumption of power-hungry data centers or by accelerating the development of hybrid electric aircraft.

 <!-- reducing energy consumption in the semiconductor manufacturing process or accelerating the charging rate of wireless chargers. -->